MarkyMark1000/Vue---The-Complete-Guide/README.md

 ##### Installation
 ---

-@next is the latest version, but yo uinstall the router using:
+@next is the latest version, but you uinstall the router using:
 ```
 npm install --save vue-router@next
 ```